Gender of God in Christianity: New Testament

-The New Testament also refers to the Holy Spirit in masculine terminology, most clearly in the Gospel of John 14-16.
+The New Testament also refers to the Holy Spirit in masculine terminology, most clearly in the Gospel of John 14–16.

-Early Church Views
+Early Church views

 Clement of Alexandria (150–215 AD) wrote about God's motherly and fatherly characteristics, but did not refer to God with feminine language or pronouns.

 Augustine of Hippo similarly used feminine metaphors, but not pronouns.

 This is a general trend in the early church patristics, using specifically motherly imagery but not feminine pronouns for God.
 God is generally not referred to with feminine characteristics outside of mothering.

 Denominational views

 Catholic Church

 The Catechism of the Catholic Church (CCC) #239 states, in reference to the Father: "God transcends the human distinction between the sexes.
-He is neither man nor woman: He is God."
+He is neither man nor woman: he is God."
 The CCC discusses the traditional imagery and language of God as Father.
-It notes, however, that God is not limited to this role alone—maternal imagery are also used in the Bible.
+It notes, however, that God is not limited to this role alone—maternal imagery is also used in the Bible.
 It also notes that human fatherhood only imperfectly reflects God's archetypal fatherhood.

-God is referred to as masculine in Catholic teaching and practice.
+God is referred to using masculine pronouns in Catholic teaching and practice.

-Though Church teaching, in line with its Doctors, holds that God has no literal sex because God possesses no body (a prerequisite of sex), classical and scriptural understanding states that God should be referred to (in most contexts) as masculine by analogy.
-It justifies this by pointing to God's relationship with the world as begetter of the world and revelation.
+Though Church teaching, in line with its Doctors, holds that God has no literal sex because God possesses no body but is referred to using masculine pronouns in the Bible.